-“Because the evaporator coil is continuously exposed to airflow circulated by the blower, it’s susceptible to buildup of dust or dirt.
-When airborne particles form a layer on coil surfaces, efficiency of the all-important heat transfer from the air to the refrigerant is diminished.
+“Because the evaporator coil is continuously exposed to airflow circulated by the blower, it’s susceptible to a buildup of dust or dirt.
+When airborne particles form a layer on coil surfaces, the efficiency of the all-important heat transfer from the air to the refrigerant is diminished.
 This can result in poor cooling performance and higher operating costs as the system runs longer “on” cycles to meet thermostat settings.”

 Annual maintenance is the key to removing this unwanted dirt and dust.